disruptek/bump/README.md

 For an explanation of the "social contract" that is semantic versioning, see https://semver.org/

+**Note:** I only test bump on Linux, but I'm not aware of any platform-specific code in the tool.

 ## Usage

 By default, bump increments the patch number.